The Haunted Manor: Act I

 The two brothers Stefan and Zbigniew and their servant Maciej are returning home from war.
 While enjoying a parting drink with their comrades, the brothers swear to remain single and to live in a household free of women, in order to be ready to lay down their lives for their country when needed.
 "For if I married a lovely woman, how could I leave her to go to war?"

 On arriving at the family home, the brothers are given the traditional welcoming offering of bread and salt, and they look forward to a life of peace and tranquillity.
 Their dream is soon shattered by the arrival of their aunt Cześnikowa, who immediately unveils her plans to marry them off to two girls she has chosen for them.
 The brothers explain their vow, and inform her that they are off to visit an old friend of their father's, Miecznik, (the "sword bearer") to collect money due to them.

-Miecznik lives in a manor at Kalinow, and he has two daughters with whom Cześnikowa is sure the brothers will fall in love, contrary to her own plans.
+Miecznik lives in a manor at Kalinowa, and he has two daughters with whom Cześnikowa is sure the brothers will fall in love, contrary to her own plans.
 She tries to put them off their visit by telling them that the manor is haunted.